Natural gas compressor stations are a critical part of natural gas pipelines.

 As the gas moves through the pipeline, distance and friction cause it to lose pressure.
 Compressor stations placed at key points over the length of the pipeline ensure there’s enough pressure to keep the gas moving efficiently from point A to point B.

 In this blog, we’ll look at how a natural gas compressor station works, and why the right oil and gas filtration systems are vital to ensuring they work effectively.

 A natural gas compressor station provides additional pressure to a gas pipeline to keep the gas flowing over long distances.

 These are used for larger pipelines.
-Gas enters a shaft with a set of constantly spinning impellers, much like an airplane turbine.
+Gas enters a shaft with a set of constantly spinning impellers, much like an aeroplane turbine.
 The blades propel the flow of the gas from one side, increasing the pressure with each set of impellers until it’s forced through the pipeline.

 In reciprocating compressors, solids can build up in valves, disrupting the flow of gas.
 Solids could also get into the cylinder and piston, causing serious damage.
-Cleaning or replacing damaged parts costs you labour, materials, and revenue.
+Cleaning or replacing damaged parts costs labour, materials, and revenue.